emdarcher/rolling-spider-server-api/README.md

 # rolling-spider-server-api
-A networt API for a server that controls a Parrot Rolling Spider drone
+A network API for a server that controls a Parrot Rolling Spider drone